On Setting Limits

-“In a sense we are reclaiming the word ‘no,’ making it not about a harsh limit but about something that can be light, connecting, playful and yet that holds a firm boundary.
-Often it’s that clear boundary rather than the vaguer ‘perhaps next week’ that allows a child to access their feelings,” says Kate Orson, author of the book Tears Heal.
+“In a sense we are reclaiming the word ‘no,' making it not about a harsh limit but about something that can be light, connecting, playful and yet that holds a firm boundary.
+Often it's that clear boundary rather than the vaguer ‘perhaps next week' that allows a child to access their feelings,” says Kate Orson.

-A no, doesn’t need to sound mean or be yelled to be effective and it doesn’t have to be avoided.
+A ‘no' doesn't need to sound mean or be yelled to be effective and it doesn't have to be avoided.
 Sometimes, your style of saying no can be so predictable that it becomes a source of humor.
-“They find it oh so funny every time I resort to the tried and tested ‘I know’ that it’s sort of become our opening into Playlistening, says Megha Mawandia, who always tends towards an “I know you want to xxx, but you can’t,” limit:
+“They find it oh so funny every time I resort to the tried and tested ‘I know' that it's sort of become our opening into Playlistening, says Hand in Hand Instructor Megha Mawandia, who always tends towards an “I know you want to xxx, but you can't,” limit:

 “Mom, can I have candy?”

 “I know you want to… sorry I can't let you.”